 The field of specialization Production Engineering is represented at the TU Dortmund University by the Institute of Machining Technology, the Institute of Forming Technology and Lightweight Construction, the Institute of Mechanics, the Chair of Plastics Technology and the Chair of Materials Technology.
-The profile, which is also offered in the B.Sc. in Mechanical Engineering, can be continued and intensified in the Master degree program.
 Production technology covers a wide field of activity for engineers.
 After the design of components, machines, vehicles, plants, etc., the manufacturing of goods must be realized through the use of suitable production processes.

 Knowledge of the various manufacturing processes is a fundamental prerequisite for this.
 Only through an understanding of the interrelationships of the effective processes of the production processes can manufacturing plants be designed according to the set requirements.
 The task of production engineering is the economic production of goods.
 In addition to the processes and machines used to process the goods, the focus is also on the questions of organization and costs of the operational processes.